 West coast dwellers in the United States know the importance of xeriscaping.
 This low-water gardening technique has taken California by storm.
 It’s spreading to other areas, too.
 But finding the right xeriscape plants is a little complex.

-Most people think it’s all cacti and succulents, sand and rock.
+Most people think it’s all cacti and succulents, sand, and rock.
 But your xeriscape garden doesn’t have to be bland!
-Let’s explore a wide variety of plants which work well in xeriscaping.
+Let’s explore a wide variety of plants that work well in xeriscaping.
 You’re sure to be surprised by what you’ll find on our list.

 What Is Xeriscape Gardening?

 The term “xeriscape” comes from the Greek root word “xeros”, meaning dry.
 And its origins reveal its purpose.
 This method of low-water or no-water landscaping is used to reduce the need for irrigation.

 Sometimes referred to as water-conserving landscaping or drought-tolerant landscaping, xeriscape is gaining speed.
 Somehow, it had gained the reputation of looking like a dry, arid moonscape.
 But that couldn’t be farther from the truth!
 You can have a lush landscape with xeriscape and reduce your water bills, too.